-Students have the right to cancel at any time.
-Cancellation will occur when they give written notice of cancellation at the school address shown on the front page of the Enrollment Agreement.
-A signed and dated notice of cancellation may be given by mail, hand delivery or telegram.
-The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed with postage prepaid.
+Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or President at the address shown on the front of this agreement.
+The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and if it states that the student no longer wishes to be bound by the Enrollment Agreement.
+A notice of cancellation may be given by mail, hand delivery or telegram.
+The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed, with postage prepaid.